andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 In this post, we're going to look at a specific type of problematic query pattern that's somewhat common.

-This pattern includes "IN clauses" with big list of values.
+We'll refer to this pattern as "Big `IN`s," which are queries with an `IN` clause that has a big list of values.
 As data grows, the length of the list of values will grow.
 These queries tend to perform poorly for big lists, causing user experience problems or even partial outages.

-We'll dig into how this pattern is constructed, why the performance of it is poor, and explore some alternatives that you can use in your projects.
+We'll dig into the origins of this pattern, why the performance of it is poor, and explore some alternatives that you can use in your projects.

-## `IN` clauses with a big list of values
+## IN clauses with a big list of values
 The technical term for values are a *parenthesized list of scalar expressions*.

 For example in the SQL query below, the `IN` clause portion is `WHERE author_id IN (1,2,3)` and the list of scalar expressions is `(1,2,3)`.